Celtics Notes: Brad Stevens’ Pre-Overtime Message To C’s Comes To Fruition

 — Jayson Tatum continued his phenomenal rookie campaign with a game-high 24 points, 13 of which coming in the fourth quarter and overtime.
 The 20-year-old tapped into the record books with his Game 3 performance, as he became the first Celtics rookie in franchise history to score 20-plus points in five straight playoff games.

-— Al Horford (13 points) was held scoreless in the first half but was Boston’s go-to man in overtime, notching six points in the extra frame, including the go-ahead basket with 5.5 seconds remaining.
+— Al Horford (13 points) was held scoreless in the first half but was Boston’s go-to man in overtime, notching seven points in the extra frame, including the go-ahead basket with 5.5 seconds remaining.
 Here’s what Horford had to say about the play:

 — Jaylen Brown, who Stevens expected to be maxed out at 25 minutes, logged 29 minutes of on-court action and provided 16 points to go along with nine rebounds.